Author Guidelines

 1. Title: The title should be clear, descriptive and concise, and should not be more than three typed lines.

-2. Name(s) of author(s): As first name followed by initials
+2. Name(s) of author(s): Initials followed by name

 3. Complete postal address (es) of affiliations of all the authors